dgp1130/rules_prerender/README.md

     *   Acts as a guardrail to make it less likely to run afoul of the above rules.

+A general best practice is to give every `prerender_component` target its own directory and Bazel package.
+Leave everything private visibility except for the `prerender_component` target itself.
+This will set visibility for the alias targets as well.
+Doing so makes it impossible to accidentally forget to use the component aliases, since doing so would be a visibility error.
+This pattern helps you naturally follow the above rules without even thinking about it.

 ### Generating multiple pages

 We can generate multiple pages just as easily as the one.
 We just need to yield